Climate change has the potential to be overwhelming.

 Yes, everything.
 Paper towels, napkins, baby wipes, makeup pads, and even toilet paper.

-There’s a reusable fabric alternative!
+There’s a reusable fabric alternative for marley's monsters!

 Ways to Reduce Carbon Footprint:17.
 Reusable Feminine Hygiene Products